 Current Projects:

-- Linking insect and bird populations in montane ecosystems
+- Linking insect and bird populations in montane ecosystems over three decades of change

 - Relationships between urbanization and migratory bird stopover ecology